No content flashes more than three times per second.

 ‘Three Flashes’ Tips

-Remember, flashing is different to blinking (see Pause, Stop, Hide).
+Remember, flashing is different to blinking.
 Blinking can distract users but doesn’t cause seizures.

 If blinking content occurs three times per second, it is considered flashing content.